Klinefelter syndrome: Diagnosis

 The standard diagnostic method is the analysis of the chromosomes' karyotype on lymphocytes.
 A small blood sample is sufficient as test material.
 In the past, the observation of the Barr body was common practice, as well.
 To investigate the presence of a possible mosaicism, analysis of the karyotype using cells from the oral mucosa is performed.
 Physical characteristics of a Klinefelter syndrome can be tall stature, low body hair, and occasionally an enlargement of the breast.
 Usually, a small testicle volume of 1–5 ml per testicle (standard values: 12–30 ml) occurs.
 During puberty and adulthood, low testosterone levels with increased levels of the pituitary hormones FSH and LH in the blood can indicate the presence of Klinefelter syndrome.
 A spermiogram can also be part of the further investigation.
 Often, an azoospermia is present, or rarely an oligospermia.
 Furthermore, Klinefelter syndrome can be diagnosed as a coincidental prenatal finding in the context of invasive prenatal diagnosis (amniocentesis, chorionic villus sampling).
 Approximately 10% of KS cases are found by prenatal diagnosis.

 The symptoms of KS are often variable, so a karyotype analysis should be ordered when small testes, infertility, gynecomastia, long arms/legs, developmental delay, speech/language deficits, learning disabilities/academic issues, and/or behavioral issues are present in an individual.

 Prognosis

 The lifespan of individuals with Klinefelter syndrome appears to be reduced by around 2.1 years compared to the general male population.
-These results are still questioned data, are not absolute, and need further testing.